 Today’s computer-controlled engines adjust fueling automatically and on the fly.
 This is done through the oxygen (O2) sensor.
 The O2 sensor reads the exhaust in real time to determine the air-fuel ratio.
 It then sends the data to the computer, and the computer adjusts the mixture accordingly by controlling the fuel injectors.

 Driving with a faulty O2 sensor means the computer won’t be getting the correct reading of the mixture and hence it won’t be able to adjust the air-fuel mixture properly.
 But if your engine starts and runs, and can stay running, it’s drivable.
 The only problem will be that your vehicle will run sluggishly or roughly, or it will stall.
 The default, limp-home fuel setting of an engine computer unit that receives no signal from the O2 sensor is an overly rich mixture.
 This is the safest setting to avoid detonation and burning a valve or piston due to an overly lean mixture.
 As a result, the engine will be less efficient and consume more fuel because of the overly rich mixture.
 And you don’t want that given the price of fuel these days.

-The worst thing that could happen is that the overly rich mixture could clog up the catalytic converter.
+If you do that, the overly rich mixture could clog up the catalytic converter.
 The extra fuel that’s dumped into the cylinders will have to be burned off in the catalytic converter.
 The excess fuel will cause the converter to increase its operating temperature, which drastically shortens its lifespan.
 The ceramic core of the converter could melt if it reaches a high-enough temperature, which could cause a restriction and eventually clog the exhaust.

 A new O2 sensor is about 10% to 20% the cost of a new catalytic converter.
 Thus, it is best if you change a faulty one immediately.